lucasdekam/lo1/theory-lab/metals.md

 ## Density functional theory for periodic systems

 The content of this section is inspired by the article of Bernd Meyer in ["Computational Nanoscience: Do It Yourself" of the FZ Jülich](https://juser.fz-juelich.de/record/51139/files/NIC-Band-31.pdf) (p.
-71).
+71), and the [Open Solid State Notes](https://solidstate.quantumtinkerer.tudelft.nl/) of Akhmerov and Van der Sar (TU Delft).

 Our goal is now to solve the Kohn-Sham equations for the orbitals $\psi_i$ and their energies $\varepsilon_i$ to obtain the ground state energy of a metal.
 It turns out that it is very efficient to make use of the periodicity of the simulation cell.